-If you are able to and do plan on returning to work after giving birth but will still not receive paid maternity leave, save up any paid time off you are eligible to receive before going on maternity leave.
-That is what my husband did so that he was able to receive two week's worth of pay while he took time off from work after baby arrived.
+If you are able and do plan on returning to work after giving birth but will still not receive paid maternity leave, save up any paid time off you are eligible to receive before going on maternity leave.
+That is what my husband did so that he was able to receive two week's worth of pay while he took time off from work after our baby arrived.

 Find other options while on maternity leave or if not taking maternity leave

 Since I knew I would not be returning to work, I looked into other ways to compensate my income by finding a job that I could do from home.
 I had one lined up that I was able to start while I was pregnant and I continued doing it after the baby arrived.
 I also had the opportunity to accept paid babysitting jobs to care for other people's children while staying at home with my baby.

 I suggest trying to find home-based jobs like these to make up for the loss of income if you are not getting paid while on maternity leave or do not plan on returning to the workforce for awhile.
 There are plenty of independent or freelance type jobs you can do from home where you have the luxury of setting your own hours while caring for your little one.

 Not Always What You Expect When Expecting

 Maternity leave is not always what we expect when we are expecting.
 If my job at the time offered maternity leave, specifically paid maternity leave, if I was in the career I wanted to be in, and if child care did not exceed my income, then my chances of returning to work would have been higher.
 I did what was in the best interest of my family at the time.

 Do What's Best for You and Your Family